jonaylor89/sherlock-rs/README.md

 ## Motivation

 I strongly dislike deploying python applications and wanted a single binary.
-Go get's on my nerves, Swift doesn't have great tool server-side and on linux, C++ isn't even a question, so Rust it is.
+Go get's on my nerves, Swift doesn't have great tooling server-side and on linux, C++ isn't even a question, so Rust it is.

 ## License